 A U.S. seller’s first concern should always be keeping Uncle Sam happy.
 Back taxes are a fast track to bankruptcy.
 So, before deciding whether you’re interested in using FBA or not, you should consider the online sales tax implications.

 The big problem is that Amazon achieves their rapid delivery times by warehousing goods in multiple states.
-In many states (if not all), this qualifies as a “nexus.”
+In many states that collect sales tax (if not all), this qualifies as a “nexus.”
 The result is that you have to pay sales tax on any goods you sell to customers in that state.

-To make things even more complicated, you may have to register for a sales tax permit for multiple municipalities within a single state.
+To make things even more complicated, you may have to register for a sales tax permit with one or more municipalities within a single state.
 This is currently the case in Arizona and likely is in other states as well.

 Amazon can help by calculating sales and use tax for you.
 But, of course, they charge yet another fee if you use that service.